MntaseTshepi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 8- Writing a function that prints of the day of Jack Bauer.
 Task 9- Writing a function that prints the 9 times table.
 Task 10- Writing a function that adds tow integers and returns the result.
+Task 11- Writing a function that prints all natural numbers from n to 98.